 |Genre:||Action & Shooter|

 This game was suggested by a user, and upon inspection, it definitely should be on this list.
 With a story devised by one of the creators of the Forgotten Realms setting, Ed Greenwood, Mages of Mystralia was bound to be something special.
 And it truly is.
 It looks very friendly, in a cute cartoon kind of way, but don’t let it fool you.
-Its magic system is mighty and allows for a lot of customisation.
+Its magic system is mighty and allows for a lot of customization.

 Spells are built on a special board on which spell factors are arranged.
 If you want your fireball to curve to the left for whatever reason, you can do it.
 Curve to the left and bounce off the wall?
 Easy.
 If you want your magical shield to reflect arrows at your foes and create a burst of three fireballs from the point of impact, that’s doable too.
 You’re pretty much only limited by your ability to connect spell aspects and your mana supply.